ajan890/Notes/CHIN 50/Week 6.md

 * Zhu Yuanzhang (1328-1398, r.
 1368-1398) was a monk who lost his family during a famine and since 1352, became an exceptional leader during the Red Turban movement.
   * In 1367, he captured the Yuan capital, Dadu (located at modern-day Beijing), and declared himself emperor of the Ming dynasty.
 * He was partially responsible for the design of Beijing, which was a relatively-large, walled city, as well as the forbidden city in the center.
+#### The Great Wall
+* After the Mongols were driven out, people during the Ming dynasty decided to "upgrade" the Great Wall.
+Emperors from many previous dynasties already had the concept and had small sections of walls built, but it was during the Ming dynasty where the full-scale project took place
+* Most of the workers on the wall were peasants who were conscripted, as well as prisoners who were forced to build the wall as punishment.
+* Engineers, soldiers, artisans, and craftsmen also helped on the wall, mostly focusing on designing the structure and sourcing materials rather than the physical labor.
+#### People
+* Zheng He (1371-1433) was a eunich who served Prince Zhu Di.
+He was valued by the Prince for his intelligence and knowledge of the outside world.
+When Zhu Di became the emperor, he appointed Zheng He as an admiral of the treasure fleet, a fleet of approximately 300 ships which served as both naval defense and trading ships.
+His fleet traded many Chinese items (e.g., silk) with items from other regions, including spices and animals.
+He was also responsible for establishing diplomatic relations with other civilizations.
+* Matteo Ricci (1552-1610) was an Italian Jesuit priest and scholar, and one of the first Western missionaries to enter China.
+He was responsible for much of the early scientific and cultural exchange between China and Europe.